DexcTrack/dexctrack/README.md

 If you have many large differences between the estimated and actual blood glucose values, you may be having problems with your current Sensor.

+---

 You can also use User Calibrations to add data points to your graph.
 During a 2 hour Sensor warm-up period, the Receiver does not store any automatically detected glucose values, but it will store calibration values.
-If you use draw a drop of blood from your finger and measure your glucose using a test strip, you can enter that value as a User Calibration on your Receiver device.
+If you  draw a drop of blood from your finger and measure your glucose using a test strip, you can enter that value as a User Calibration on your Receiver device.
 This value will be displayed as a data point in your Dexctrack graph.

 ![image](https://user-images.githubusercontent.com/39347592/116631897-82498700-a91b-11eb-8609-57802f4ad399.jpg)